 We hired EisnerAmper on January 18, 2011 to audit our financial statements for the year ended December 31, 2010.
-We hired EisnerAmper on March 11, 2011 to audit our financial statements for the years ended December 31, 2006 to December 31, 2009 and the period from October 7, 2005 (inception) to December 31, 2011.
+We hired EisnerAmper on March 11, 2011 to audit our financial statements for the years ended December 31, 2006 to December 31, 2009 and the period from October 7, 2005 (inception) to December 31, 2005 and for the period from October 7, 2005 (inception) to December 31, 2011.

-The Audit Committee has reviewed and discussed our consolidated audited financial statements for the year ended December 31, 2011 with management.
+The Audit Committee has reviewed and discussed our consolidated audited financial statements for the year ended December 31, 2012 with management.
 The Audit Committee has discussed with EisnerAmper the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
 The Audit Committee has received the written disclosures and the letter from EisnerAmper required by AICPA Independence Standards, and has discussed with EisnerAmper its independence.
-Based on the review and discussions described above, among other things, the Audit Committee recommended to the Board that the consolidated audited financial statements be included in our Annual Report on Form 10-K for fiscal 2011.
+Based on the review and discussions described above, among other things, the Audit Committee recommended to the Board that the consolidated audited financial statements be included in our Annual Report on Form 10-K for fiscal 2012.

 The Board has determined that the members of the Audit Committee are independent as defined in Nasdaq Marketplace Rule 5605(a)(2).
-The Board also has determined that each of Anthony Altig and Mark Auerbach is an "audit committee financial expert" as defined in Item 401(h) of Regulation S-K. During most of 2011, Russell Ellison, our Chief Executive Officer, served on the Audit Committee.
-Pursuant to rules of the NASDAQ Capital Market, Dr. Ellison was permitted to serve on the Audit Committee for up to one year from the completion of our initial public offering on December 22, 2010.
-Dr. Ellison resigned from the Audit Committee in December 2011.
+The Board also has determined that each of Anthony Altig and Mark Auerbach is an "audit committee financial expert" as defined in Item 401(h) of Regulation S-K.